Kiichiro Toyoda: Causes and influences

-The automobile industry was hit hard by the recession caused by the 1949 Dodge Line.
-Toyota Motor Corporation slowed the collection of sales proceeds due to the effects of inflation control and the setting of a single exchange rate.
-The reason why the inflation broke out in Japan was that the Japanese government spent a great deal of money to support soldiers returning to Japan and withdrawals from overseas and then, increased currency.
-From the background, GHQ decided to set a single exchange rate of 360 yen per dollar to stabilize the Japanese economy.
-Due to the influence of recession, demand for automobiles declined furthermore.
-In addition, the price of materials for cars was risen, and cash management was deteriorated considerably.
-This was how the management of the company was deteriorated significantly.
-In response to this, Kiichiro went out to sell together with the executives and went to collect accounts receivable.
-Furthermore, he made his best effort to save money for materials, but there was a limit, and in the end, there was a deficit of 22 million yen every month.
-Due to Dodge Line recession, over 8000 companies went bankrupt during the year of 1949.
+Inflation broke out in Japan because the Japanese government spent a great deal of money to support returning soldiers and withdrawals from overseas citizens which increased the money supply.
+This resulted in a recession caused by the 1949 Dodge Line economic stabilization plan.
+This included setting and exchange rate of 360 yen per dollar.
+Toyota Motor Corporation found it difficult to collect sales proceeds due to the effects of inflation control and the setting of a single exchange rate.
+The recession also reduced the demand for cars.
+In addition, the price of raw materials rose, and cash flow deteriorated considerably.
+Company management deteriorated to the point that Kiichiro and other executives personally went out to increase sales and collect accounts receivable.
+Furthermore, he tried to cut costs of materials, but there was still a deficit of 22 million yen every month.
+Due to the Dodge Line recession, over 8000 companies went bankrupt during the year of 1949.